 in the Reserve, pygmy stonecrop is widespread but easily overlooked.
 It is found in late winter and spring along most of the trails, on both sides of the estuary and on both sides of the freeway.

 Pygmy stonecrop is a dicot angiosperm in the stonecrop family (Crassulaceae).
 Members of this family are mostly succulent herbs.
-The family is centered in South Africa but found worldwide except in Australia and the SW Pacific islands.
+The family is centered in South Africa but found worldwide except in Australia and the Southwest Pacific islands.
 The typical stonecrop flower has 3-5 unfused sepals and 3-5 petals.
 The stamens are equal to or double the number of petals.
 There are 3-5 pistils.
 Fruits consist of 3-5 unfused, dry, tear-drop shaped, one-chambered capsules, each producing several to many seeds.

 There are many succulent ornamental plants in the stonecrop family.
 Their architectural diversity has prompted fanciful names like jade plant (Crassula ovata), neon showy stonecrop (in the genus Sedum), Blackbeard and blushing Aeonium and Purple Pinwheel (in the genus Aeonium), wax Agave (in the genus Echeveria), elephant ears and paddle plant (in the genus Kalanchoe) and live-forever (in the genus Dudleya).206

 Other native stonecrop family members in the Reserve are three species in the live-for-ever genus, Dudleya: lance-leafed dudleya (D. lanceolata), chalk dudleya (D. pulverulenta) and ladies-fingers (D. edulis).
-A non-native ornamental, tree aeonium (Aeonium arborea) is occassionally found.48
+A non-native ornamental, tree aeonium (Aeonium arborea) is occasionally found.48

 Alternate Scientific Names: